-To qualify medically for the Medicaid Long-Term Care Program, policy specifies that an individual must require direct nursing care twenty-four (24) hours a day, seven (7) days a week.
+- 1) To qualify medically for the Medicaid Long-Term Care Program, policy specifies that an individual must require direct nursing care twenty-four (24) hours a day, seven (7) days a week.
 A tool known as the Pre-Admission Screening form (PAS) is utilized for physician certification of the medical needs of individuals applying for the Medicaid benefit.
 An individual must have a minimum of five (5) qualifying deficits on the PAS in order to qualify medically.
-These deficits are derived from a combination of assessment elements on the PAS completed by the evaluating physician.

-- 2) The June 30, 2008 PAS reveals that the Claimant demonstrated three (3) program qualifying deficits. - 3) The evidence submitted at the hearing identifies two (2) additional program qualifying deficits in the areas of grooming and administering medications. - 4) Whereas the Claimant demonstrates five (5) qualifying deficits, the Claimant is medically eligible to participate in the Medicaid Long-Term Care program.
+These deficits are derived from a combination of assessment elements on the PAS completed by the evaluating physician. - 2) The July 1, 2009 PAS reveals that the Claimant demonstrated two (2) program qualifying deficits bathing and administering medications. - 3) The evidence submitted at the hearing identifies three (3) additional program qualifying deficits in the areas of dressing, transferring and vacating the building [in the event of an emergency]. - 4) Whereas the Claimant demonstrates five (5) qualifying deficits, the Claimant continues to be medically eligible for participation in the Medicaid Long-Term Care program.